 The Ramsar Convention is a voluntary Treaty, committed to promoting the conservation and wise use of water-based ecosystems through international engagement and collaboration.
 The Treaty was signed in Ramsar, Iran; in 1971.
 Canada signed the Treaty in 1981, and has 37 Ramsar sites.
-The United States signed the Treaty in 1987, and has 36 Ramsar sites.
+The United States signed the Treaty in 1987 and, with the recent designation of the American side of the Niagara River, now has 40 Ramsar sites.
 There are 169 member countries that have designated more than 2,227 Ramsar Sites (215,000,000 ha) around the world.

 In the early part of the 19th century, the Niagara River was considered to be the most degraded place in North America.
 In 1972, Canada and the United States signed the first Great Lakes Water Quality Agreement to clean-up environmental problems the Great Lakes, including the Niagara River.
 Major clean-up efforts in the Niagara River over the past 50 years have reduced discharges of pollution and toxic chemicals.
 To acknowledge this achievement of a cleaner, healthier river, a community group is leading the process to have the Niagara River designated as a Ramsar Wetland of Importance.